A Critical Look at the Use of Thermography by Chiropractors

 - In 2011, the FDA ordered Central Coast Thermography of San Luis Obispo, California to stop claiming that its FLIR Telethermic Camera was FDA-approved and can be used alone to diagnose or screen diseases and conditions .
 The letter noted that FLIR Systems had merely received 510(k) clearance to market the device for "for use as an adjunct to other clinical diagnostic procedures in the diagnosis, quantifying, and screening of differences in skin surface temperature changes."

 - In 2011, in separate letters, the FDA ordered Meditherm and Joseph Mercola, D.O to stop making claims for Meditherm's Med2000 device that go beyond what the device was cleared for.
 In 2001, the FDA gave 510(k) clearance when used for recording thermal images of the body.
 However, this did not include use of the device for "early detection" or "screening" for disease .
-The Chicago Tribune has reported that Mercola has not complied with the FDA's order and intends to "fight the FDA . . . if they decide to take it further." .
+The Chicago Tribune has reported that Mercola had not complied with the FDA's order and intends to "fight the FDA . . . if they decide to take it further." .
+However, after I asked his state licensing board to investigate, he shut down his thermography facility and removed the promotional brochure from his Web site.

 The Bottom Line